The Cleveland Orchestra and Franz Welser-Möst present special two-week festival: The Ecstasy of Tristan and Isolde

 The Ecstasy of Tristan and Isolde festival also includes concerts led by Welser-Möst on April 25 and 28 as well as a screening of Lars von Trier’s Melancholia in collaboration with the Cleveland Institute of Art Cinematheque on April 22.
 April 25 features Messiaen’s Turangalîla-Symphonie for Piano, Ondes Martenot, and Orchestra with pianist Jean-Yves Thibaudet and ondes Martenot player Cynthia Millar.
 On April 28 the program includes the Cleveland Orchestra Chorus and the Orchestra performing select choral and brass works and Bach’s Cantata No. 170 with countertenor Iestyn Davies, plus Liszt’s Fantasy and Fugue on the chorale “Ad nos, ad salutarem undam” performed by organist Paul Jacobs.

 When asked how this opera inspired a two-week festival, Welser-Möst said: “Tristan and Isolde is an ecstatic piece.
 [Messiaen’s Turangalîla-Symphonie] is about ecstatic love and directly touches on and re-examines the story of Tristan and Isolde, but in a very different kind of musical language…The other concert [Divine Ecstasy] centers on religious or spiritual ecstasy.”
-To read an in-depth Q&A with Welser-Möst about the opera and festival, click here.
+To read part one of the Q&A with Welser-Möst about the opera and festival, click here.
+For the extended Q&A, click here.

 To view the first video in a two-part series about Tristan and Isolde, visit https://youtu.be/8HvQOJNS8P4.
 For more information, please see the calendar listing below or visit our website at https://www.clevelandorchestra.com/Tickets/Tristan-Festival/.